Autumn is here, bringing with it Halloween and Thanksgiving Day.

 There were goldfish in the pond.
 The sun was shining.
 Another lovely day in the Ozarks!

 Trust you have friends who keep you young … friends to laugh-out-loud with, where you double over in laughter at least once a week.
 So … I was at a Chamber of Commerce meeting with a speaker from Google, speaking on Web options for small business enterprises.

-As in keeping with all professional speakers, she punctuated her remarks with a joke.
+As with all distinguished speakers, she punctuated her remarks with a joke.
 Q: What did the fish say when he ran into a wall?
 A: Dam.